weizhenzhao/rasa_nlu/README.md

 # Supply Chain Bot for intent classification<br>
 This project include servel trainning data from real projects<br>
-including sanofi supply chain bot and the high talk bot in shanghai xuhui<br>
+including supply chain bot and the high talk bot in shanghai xuhui<br>

 ## Trainning with bert model<br>